 Tactic #2: Schedule a brainstorming session with your executive team

 In our previous article, we talked about the power of smarketing to convert your blog into a lead-generating machine.
-Because of their everyday dealings with clients, your sales personnel is often a good resource for blog content ideas.
+Because of their everyday dealings with clients, your sales personnel is often a good resource for editorial calendar ideas.

 But when it comes to the knowledge of your company, its product or service, the sector it is in, and industry trends, your executive team is essentially a gold mine for digital PR opportunities.

 The ideas generated from collaborating with your executive team usually contain these five newsworthy elements:

 - Knowledge of the current state of the sector